Table of Contents

 - Protection: Prioritise the protection of threatened or endangered species and their habitats but also consider the naturalness of the Sanctuary and any special features such as drought refuges and important fauna habitats.

-- Restoration: Aim to restore degraded wetland areas to their natural condition.
+- Restoration: Aim to restore degraded wetland and surrounding areas to their natural condition.

 - Maintenance: Implement measures to maintain the ecological integrity and sustainability of the wetland and surrounding ecosystems over the long term.